5 Types of Security Gates: How to Pick the Right Gate

 4. Vertical Gate

 Vertical gates take up little space because they open from the bottom up, making them a great choice if you have limited real estate.
 Like sliding gates, this style uses a system of rollers and rails to push up or pull down the gate as necessary.
-But they also require more overhead space than other options on this list, which may require reconfiguring existing fencing or overhauling it entirely.
+However, they also require more overhead space than other options on this list, which may require reconfiguring existing fencing or overhauling it entirely.

 Vertical Gate Cost

-The cost of materials for both automatic and manually-controlled vertical gates ranges from $500 to $4,000 but can be as much as $12,000 for a customized setup.
+The cost of materials for both automatic and manually controlled vertical gates ranges from $500 to $4,000 but can be as much as $12,000 for a customized setup.
 Again, the hourly cost to hire a pro to install such a feature is $80 on average.

 Pros and Cons